NewbieOrange/clicksort/README.md

 ## Building

-If you want to build ClickSort yourself, you will need Maven.

 1) Download ClickSort: "git clone https://github.com/desht/clicksort.git"

 2) Build ClickSort.
-In the top-level directory, type: "mvn clean install"

-This should give you a copy of ClickSort.jar under the target/ directory.
+This should give you a copy of ClickSort.jar under your target directory.

-To open the project in Eclipse, do one of the following:

-1) (Recommended) Install the m2e plugin, and import the project (File -> Import -> Existing Maven Project)
-2) Alternatively use 'mvn eclipse:eclipse' to create the .project and .classpath files.

 ## Usage